Amisha-1580/Hotel-Booking_form_spcl_training/README.md

 🏨 Hotel Booking Form
 📌 Project Overview

-This project is a simple Hotel Booking Form developed as part of an Training task.
+This project is a Hotel Booking Form developed as part of an internship task.
-The objective is to design and develop a responsive booking form that allows users to enter their booking details such as check-in date, check-out date, room type, number of guests, and special requests.
+The goal is to create a responsive form that allows users to book a hotel room by entering details like check-in/check-out dates, room type, number of guests, and special requests.

-As of Day 2, the project focuses on creating the user interface and basic layout of the form.
+As of Day 3, the focus is on enhancing UI design and making the form responsive across different screen sizes.

-🚀 Features Implemented (Day 2)
+🚀 Features Implemented (Day 3)

-User-friendly hotel booking form interface.
+Fully structured hotel booking form with fields for:

-Input fields for:

 Check-in date

 Check-out date

-Room type (dropdown)
+Room type dropdown

 Number of guests

 Special requests (textarea)

-Submit button for form submission.
+Submit button included for form submission

-Clean and structured HTML layout.

-Basic CSS styling for proper alignment and spacing.
+Improved CSS styling for input fields, textarea, dropdown, and buttons

+Added hover effects for buttons

-Responsive layout using Flexbox.
+Responsive layout using Flexbox and media queries:

+Mobile (<480px)

+Tablet (481px–768px)

+Desktop (>768px)

+Form layout adjusts automatically for different screen sizes

-Separate JavaScript file linked for future validation and interactive features.
+Separate JavaScript file linked for future validation and interactive features

 🛠️ Technologies Used

-HTML5 – Structure of the form
+HTML5 – Form structure

-CSS3 – Styling and layout
+CSS3 – Styling and responsive layout

-JavaScript – (Planned for validation and interactivity)
+JavaScript – Minimal for now (submit alert), ready for validation

 Git & GitHub – Version control